PMP® Schedule Variance (SV): How to Calculate and Analyze SV

 CV = EV – AC

-A positive CV means you are under budget, while a negative CV indicates you are under budget.
+A positive CV means you are under budget, while a negative CV indicates you are over budget.
 Learn more about cost variance in our CV PMP Exam Guide.

 Schedule variance percentage (SV%): definition/results